 Shadows are composed of primary characteristics: the shape following the object; the most direct light source, and the closer the shadow to the object, the greater detail.
 The rules of perspective apply, meaning; the horizon line of the composition is most convincing at the eyelevel of the viewer.

-The earliest documentation of trompe l’oeil dates back to Ancient Greece.
+The earliest documentation of ornamental painting dates back to Ancient Greece.
 The artist, Zeuxis, supposedly painted a landscape so realistic to the nature portrayed that the birds came to eat the fruit in the painting.
 Now there is a humor to this story but there is a profound statement beyond a flock of dimwitted birds: nature itself could not recognize the difference between nature and Zeuxis’s illusionary painting.

 Trompe L’oeil ceiling and relief at the Vatican Museums